The Ballad of Buster Scruggs: "The Ballad of Buster Scruggs"

 Buster Scruggs, a cheerful singing cowboy clad in white, arrives at an isolated cantina full of outlaws.
 He exchanges insults with another patron before shooting everyone as they reach for their guns.
 Buster then wanders into Frenchman's Gulch and enters a saloon, leaving his guns at the door to comply with its no firearms policy.
-He joins a game of poker that another player has suddenly left, but discovers the player vacated the seat after being dealt the infamous dead man's hand, which the other players insist Buster play now that he has seen the cards.
+He joins a game of poker that another player has suddenly left, but discovers the player vacated the seat after being dealt the dead man's hand, which the other players insist Buster play now that he has seen the cards.
 When Buster refuses, a large menacing player named Joe stands up and draws a concealed revolver.
 After failing to persuade Joe to end the confrontation, Buster repeatedly kicks a loose plank in the poker table, which tips Joe's hand so that his gun discharges into his face.
 Having shot himself three times, Joe falls dead.
-Buster breaks the barroom tension with a boisterous song about "Surly Joe", (Note: The character's name as listed in the film credits is "Çurly Joe" with a cedilla under the first letter.
+Buster breaks the barroom tension and delights the patrons with a boisterous song about "Surly Joe".
+(Note: The character's name as listed in the film credits is "Çurly Joe" with a cedilla under the first letter.
 The song's lyrics also include a line with the letter 'Ç'.
 In the subtitles when Buster sings the song, the name is spelled "Surly Joe".)
-(Note: The song is a reference to the Marlene Dietrich song "Little Joe the Wrangler" from the 1939 film Destry Rides Again.) to the patrons' delight.
+(Note: The song is a reference to the Marlene Dietrich song "Little Joe the Wrangler" from the 1939 film Destry Rides Again.)

-Joe's brother challenges Buster to a gunfight.
+Joe's sheepish brother, determined to avenge his sibling, challenges Buster to a gunfight.
 Buster complies and proceeds to shoot off each of the fingers of his opponent's right hand before stylishly finishing him off with the sixth shot delivered over-the-shoulder using a mirror.
 A young singing cowboy clad in black then rides into town and politely challenges Buster.
 Buster obliges but, to his surprise, the young man is an even faster draw and shoots him in the forehead.
 Buster examines the bullet hole in his hat before collapsing, admitting in voice-over that he should have foreseen that "you can't be top dog forever".
 The young man and Buster then sing a bittersweet duet, "When A Cowboy Trades His Spurs For Wings", as Buster's spirit rises from his body and floats toward heaven, with angel wings and a lyre and expressing hope of a place above where people are better than they are on Earth.